Vancouver Physiotherapy and Sports Clinic

 We are proud partners with the Seymour Health Cenre and can be found on the second floor of the Health Centre on 7th Ave between Granville and Fir.
 We are conveniently accessible by transit via West Broadway and the Granville st corridors.

-Vancouver Physiotherapy is pleased to offer Massage Therapy to ICBC, WCB and MSP patients.
-Our highly skilled Registered Massage Therapists are now available every Monday through to Thursday.
+Vancouver Physiotherapy is pleased to offer Massage Therapy to WCB and MSP patients.
+Our highly skilled Registered Massage Therapists are now available every Monday through to Saturday.

 Current Massage therapy rates for private patients are as follows:

-Please contact our office staff to find out the rates for Massage as an ICBC, MSP and WCB patient.
+Please contact our office staff to find out the rates for Massage as an MSP or WCB patient.

 Seymour Health Centre